 - Many manufacturers will run a 24/7 production schedule.
 (24 hours a day, 7 days a week)

-- Materials will only arrive in the facility between the hours of 9am and 5pm, Monday thru Friday.
+- Materials will only arrive in the facility between 9am and 5pm, Monday through Friday.

 - To meet the Inventory demand during the hours where materials are not actively arriving at the facility additional inventory must be stored.

 Supply/Demand planning constraints with Inventory Control: